talicopanda/social-media-influence-analysis/README.md

 - cluster_centers: the n-dimensional centerpoint of each cluster
 - radius: the radius of each cluster

+## Content Tweet

+A content tweet object holds data about a tweet with respect to the following information:

+- id
+- user_id
+- created_at: timestamp of tweet creation
+- text: the text content of the tweet
+- lang: language of the tweet
+- retweet_id: the id of
+- retweet_user_id:
+- quote_id: the id of the original tweet of this is a quote # TODO: double check this
+- quote_user_id: the user_id of the user who created this quote, if it is a quote
+- hashtags: the hashtags generated to represent the content of this tweet TODO: tales check this
+- content_vector: the embedding representation of the tweet's content, as defined [here](#latent-space-embedding)

 ## Content Market Embedding

 A content market embedding stores information about the embeddings of the tweets in the community.
 It has the following fields: